...Highlights: hammerhead sharks, shark action, manta rays, schooling fish & big pelagics...

 Daedalus is a remote outpost of a reef, less than a kilometre wide and marked by a lighthouse, some 80 km offshore from Marsa Alam.
-Its isolation means it is not frequently visited and this, together with its marine park status, means its reefs are in mint condition and it's one of the best scuba dives in the Red Sea.
+Its isolation means it is only visited by liveaboard and this, together with its marine park status, means its reefs are in top condition and it's one of the best loved scuba dives in the Red Sea.

 As with the comparable Brothers, strong currents tend to run from north to south along the steep walls of this outcrop and winds can cause surface swells and waves to lash the reef.
-However, the incredible action below the surface can make the challenging conditions seem all worth it.
+However, the incredible action below the surface can make the challenging conditions seem all seem worth it.

 Diving at the north point of Daedalus can be the toughest when strong currents are running since the currents tend to split here.
-But its these same conditions that almost gaurantee you some predator action, so find yourself an eddy in the currents, hide out and wait.
-Hammerhead sharks frequent the area, particularly in the summer months, as do other large pelagic fish such as trevally and tuna.
+But it's these same conditions that almost guarantee you some predator action, so find yourself an eddy in the currents, hide out and wait.
+Schooling hammerhead sharks frequent the area, particularly in the summer months, as do silky sharks and other large pelagic fish such as manta rays, trevally and tuna.

 Due to the Earth's rotation around the Sun (or is that the Sun around the Earth?!), it's best to dive the eastern wall in the morning and the western wall in the afternoon.
 Again, both walls make drift dives to the southern point and are thickly overgrown with fans and soft corals but its the western wall that has more variety.
 A ledge at 10m provides home to countless anemones and their residents, endemic Red Sea anemonefish and dottybacks.
 There are some huge porites hard coral formations on the wall and the crevices provide homes to moray eels.
 Cleaning stations are plentiful, where wrasse attend to queues of bluespine unicornfish and groupers.